couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

  * [Deleting a Design Document](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-views-designdoc-api-deleting.html).

- * Querying View via the REST-API.
-[Querying Using the REST API](couchbase-manual-ready.html#couchbase-views-querying-rest-api).

- * Querying View via the REST-API.
+ * Querying Views via the REST-API.
 [Querying Using the REST API](couchbase-manual-ready.html#couchbase-views-querying-rest-api).

 <a id="couchbase-admin-restapi-xdcr"></a>